DLab/PoC-NY-data/output/NYTimes/README.md

 **Note 3:** Data for the state of New York starts on 2020-03-01

 **Note 4:** The file contains data up to the current day, but does not include it.
-The numbers in the `raw_epidemiology_NY_std.csv` file are the final counts at the end of each day and each row of data reports the cumulative number of coronavirus cases and deaths
+The numbers in the `NYTraw_epidemiology_NY_std.csv` file are the final counts at the end of each day and each row of data reports the cumulative number of coronavirus cases and deaths

 # Frequency: